One of the top highlights of my trip to Colombia was the day out on the Caribbean Sea.

 6) Alternative Options to Renting a Boat

-You can check out all the different tours that Viator offers for those options as well as many others.
-If you are simply just looking for a group tour the prices will be anywhere around $30 to $50+ per person, a much cheaper alternative to renting a boat in Cartagena.
+If you are simply just looking for a group tour the prices will be anywhere around $30 to $100 per person, a much cheaper alternative to renting a boat in Cartagena.

 7) Where to Stay in Cartagena